Interactive Media Courses

 I M 490 - Independent Study

 Individual scholarly research or advanced creative production investigating aspects of interactive media.
 May be repeated under different topics for a maximum of six hours.
 Requires application (available from Program Director).
-Prerequisite: junior standing and consent of program administrator and faculty member.
+Prerequisites: junior standing and consent of chair and faculty member.

 I M 491 - Special Topics in Interactive Media

 Topics of special interest which may vary each time course is offered.
 May be repeated under different topics for a maximum of 9 hours credit.
 Topic and prerequisites stated in current Schedule of Classes.
 Only three hours may be applied toward IM specialization requirement.
 Prerequisites: junior standing; 9 hours in IM program core or specialization courses.